ale94mleon/bindflow-api-paper-si/README.md

 ## BindFlow inputs

 The full benchmark campaign can be reproduced from the inputs on `BindFlow-inputs`.
 You will need to first install BindFlow in your HPC.
-For that follow the instructions on the [BidnFlow docs](https://bindlfow.readthedocs.io/en/latest/).
+For that follow the instructions on the [BidnFlow docs](https://bindflow.readthedocs.io/en/latest/).

-The Python version used is the one reported in the [BindFlow paper](https://example.com).
+The BindFlow version used is the one reported in the [BindFlow paper](https://www.biorxiv.org/content/10.1101/2025.09.25.678545v1) (0.13.0.post24).